unparalleled-devops/adobe-aithon-beta/README.md

 Question 5: Takes test images from images/question_5_images, and implements the structure in images/solution_5_images

-structure of solution is folder for each image
+structure of solution is

+    ->folder for each image

         ->folder for each entity in the image

             ->entity.png which is picture of the entity

             ->subfolder for each image from which similar entities were found

                 ->similar entities from other image